k8redfern/cs2XX-ComputerArchitecture/site/topics/numbers/number-bases.rst

 ^^^^^

 * Each of these positions has a name
-* From left to right, they are
+* From right to left, they are

     .. list-table:: Digit Position Names
         :widths: 50 50 50 50